 Grammar is learned through use, not lectures.
 Look for sentence games and speaking-to-writing activities.

-6) Demand weekly progress updates (simple and clear)
+6) Demand clear progress updates (simple and clear)

-Ask for weekly updates: what was taught, what the child can do now, what to practice, and the next goal.
+Ask for stage-based updates: what was taught, what the child can do now, what to practice, and the next goal.

 If you want, start with a free level check